 STUART BROTMAN, LAWMAN

-Stuart was a protégé of the influential policy strategist Henry Geller, who helped shape the way the United States government regulated everything from telecommunications competition to cigarette ads.
-Which meant that Stuart had not only very good policy chops, but enviable connections that put him front-and-center around some of the most consequential law/policy decisions of the modern communications era.
-Here’s a guided tour.
+A protégé of the influential policy strategist Henry Geller, who helped shape the way the United States government regulated everything from telecommunications competition to cigarette ads.

 CYNTHIA CARPENTER, HUMANIST

 Sure, Netflix is cool.
 But have you guys heard about people power?
 She has.

 Other than fronting a rock band when he’s not globe-trotting to London and Peru, or making deals with the likes of Richard Branson, it’s just another average American life.

 BILL FUTERA, CABLE GUY #4